dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmOverwritePolicy:

-    :ref:`Overwrite Policy <dcmOverwritePolicy>`",string,"Overwrite Policy.
+    :ref:`Overwrite Policy <dcmOverwritePolicy>`",string,"Specifies behavior on receive of objects, which SOP Instance UID matches a previous received object.
 May be overwritten by configured values for particular Archive Network AEs.

     Enumerated values: